 Following the introduction of this definition, the judge in Re Lehman Brothers International (Europe) (in Administration) [2012] EWHC 2997 (Ch) ("LBIE") concluded that it would be possible to have "possession" of intangible securities, however such possession would require more than just custody of the assets and must require some rights to retain the collateral.
-On the issue of "control", the FCA Regulations are unhelpfully silent, and the judges in both Gray and LBIE concluded that this term requires more than "mere" administrative control and the collateral-taker must have a legal right to stop the collateral-provider from dealing in the collateral posted to the collateral-taker.
-Recently, the European Court of Justice ("ECJ") considered the issue of "possession" under the Financial Collateral Directive and adopted a position largely in line with Gray and LBIE, holding that "possession" must require "some form of disposse of the collateral-provider such that the collateral-taker "is actually in a position to dispose of the collateral when an enforcement event occurs."
-Notwithstanding the doubts introduced by Gray and LBIE, we believe the better view is the one expressed above: for purposes of this Memorandum, the Deed of Charge constitutes an SFCA.
+On the issue of "control", the FCA Regulations are unhelpfully silent, and the judges in both Gray and LBIE concluded that this term requires more than "mere" administrative control and the collateral-taker must have a legal right to stop the collateral-provider from dealing in the collateral posted to the collateral-taker.103 Recently, the European Court of Justice ("ECJ") considered the issue of "possession" under the Financial Collateral Directive and adopted a position largely in line with Gray and LBIE, holding that "possession" must require "some form of dispossession" of the collateral-provider such that the collateral-taker "is actually in a position to dispose of the collateral when an enforcement event occurs."
+104

-In addition, the Rulebook provides that any cash and non-cash Collateral provided to LCH by a Relevant Clearing Member that is not subject to the terms of the Deed of Charge is provided "on an outright title-transfer basis".
-For the following reasons, it is our view that this provision is an agreement or arrangement that constitutes a TTCA.
+In addition, the Rulebook provides that any cash and non-cash Collateral provided to LCH by a Relevant Clearing Member that is not subject to the terms of the Deed of Charge is provided "on an outright title-transfer